Towards the analytic theory of Potential Energy Curves for diatomic molecules. Studying He${}_2^+$ and LiH diatomics as illustration: Molecular ion H e as the example

-where $\mu = M_n/2=3647.149771$ is the reduced mass of two $\al$ particles, $\nu$ and $L$ are the vibrational and rotational quantum numbers, respectively: any state will be marked as ($\nu$,$L$).
-Usually, the equation \re{eq17} is solved numerically with the potential $V(R)$ also defined numerically at some discrete sequence of points in $R$.
-In our case the potential $V(R)$ is given by some analytic expressions for the potential energy curves~\re{eq14} (together with the expressions \re{eq13} and \re{eq7}).
-In this case the Lagrange-mesh method~\cite{DB:2015} can be used in its generality.
+where is the reduced mass of two $\al$ particles, here $\nu$ and $L$ are the vibrational and rotational quantum numbers, respectively: any state will be marked as ($\nu,L$).
+It implies that we study the rovibrational state of the diatomic ion ${}^4$He$_2^{+}$.
+Usually, the equation~\re{eq31} is solved numerically with the potential $V(R)$ defined at discrete set of points in $R$ as the result of the {\it ab initio} calculations.
+In our case the potential $V(R)$ is given by some analytic expression for the potential energy curve~\re{eq14} (emerging from the expressions \re{eq13} and \re{eq7}).
+In this case the Lagrange-mesh method~\cite{DB:2015} can be used in its generality in a very efficient and economic way.

-As for the results it can be immediately seen that the PEC for the ground state $X^2 \Si_u^+$ \re{eq14} supports 24 vibrational states $(\nu,0)$ and 59 pure rotational states $(0,L)$.
-Hence, $L_{max} = 58$.
-In total, we found 825 rovibrational states $(\nu,L)$, five less than the 830 states presented in~\cite{TPA:2012}.
-It is worth mentioning that the highest $\nu = 23$ vibrational levels at $L=0,1,2,3$ were obtained in \cite{TPA:2012} only when the non-adiabatic correction is included into the PEC.
-In our case \re{eq14} the level $(0,23)$ is found without taking into account the non-adiabatic correction.
+It can be immediately obtained using the Lagrange mesh method that the PEC for the ground state $X^2 \Si_u^+$ \re{eq14} supports 24 vibrational states $(\nu,0)$ and 59 rotational states $(0,L)$, thus, with $L_{max} = 58$.
+In total, we found 829 rovibrational states $(\nu,L)$, one state less than the 830 states reported previously in~\cite{TPA-HELIUM:2012}.
+It is worth mentioning that the rovibrational state energies in \cite{TPA-HELIUM:2012} were obtained with including adiabatic corrections into the PEC.
 All found states are presented in a histogram in Fig.~\ref{hepH}.
-Making careful comparison of our results with those in~\cite{TPA:2012} one can see that they agree in 3-4 s.d.
+Making a careful comparison of our results with those in~\cite{TPA-HELIUM:2012} one can see that they agree in 3-4 s.d.